 Being able to forage during a survival situation can mean the difference between life and painful starvation.
-Foraging or wildcrafting skills are just as vital to your food security survival plan as the long-term stockpiling of food, hunting, fishing, and trapping.
+Foraging or wildcrafting skills are just as vital to your food security survival plan as the stockpiling of food, hunting, fishing, and trapping.

 While you cannot garner as much protein from foraged plants, herbs, berries, “weeds” or roots, you can consume more than enough protein and other vital nutrients to survive another day.

 You do not have to be bugging out in the woods or lost in the wilderness to exercise your foraging skills.
 Make it the future of food sources in your life now.

 Being able to forage what is growing in your own backyard, neighborhood (even in suburban and urban areas) or decide to grow as a SHTF wild food source are all excellent ways to engage in survival foraging.